 This article on private forms of socialism is written to demonstrate how Co-operatives and Employee Owned Organizations differ from Capital Destroying Capitalism and Capital Destroying Socialism.
 It is also written to demonstrate how they are similar to Producer Rewarded Open Market Economics.
 They tend to reward the Producers.
-They are organized for the mutual economic benefit of the Producers who join and participate.
+They are organized for the mutual economic benefit of the Producers who join and participate, and they also have employees for this they manage with software like paystubs and others.
 They tend to increase prosperity and economic stability among those who participate in the Co-operative.
 They also increase economic prosperity and stability in the society and nation where they operate.

 Private forms of Socialism are Co-operatives and Employee Owned Organizations.